Bone, Joint and Muscle Conditions

-At the time of surgery, we give your child medicine to make them sleep without pain (general anesthesia).
-The surgeon makes a cut (incision) in the chest.
-Then the surgeon removes the cartilage that pushes the breastbone forward, but leaves behind the membranes that surround the cartilage.
-The surgeon cuts the breastbone so that it will lie flat.
-Finally, the surgeon sews the cartilage membranes into normal position.
-Cartilage will re-grow from these membranes.
+Before surgery, we give your child medicine (general anesthesia) to make them sleep so they don’t feel pain.
+Then the surgeon makes a cut (incision) in the chest, removes the cartilage that pushes the breastbone forward and cuts the breastbone so it will lie flat.
+Over time, the cartilage will regrow to support the breastbone in its new position.

 After Surgery for Pectus Carinatum

-- Sit up straight without slouching for the first month after the surgery.
+- Sit up straight for the first month after surgery

-About two to three weeks after surgery, your child will need to see the surgeon for a follow-up visit.
-The surgeon will make sure the incision is healing and your child is recovering well.
+Your child will need to return for a follow-up visit about 2 to 3 weeks after surgery.
+The surgeon will make sure the incision is healing and that your child is recovering well.

 Our doctors and nurses are always available to help you and answer questions.

 To learn more about pectus carinatum treatment at Seattle Children’s, call our General and Thoracic Surgery Department at 206-987-2794 x4.